malkhafajiy/CMP9134-Advanced-Software-Engineering/UML.md

 - **Use Case View**: Shows what the system must and should do generally.
 All of the other views rely on this view, that's why this view model is called 4+1.
 Diagrams: Use Case.

-[Click here](https://engineering.futureuniversity.com/BOOKS%20FOR%20IT/Software-Engineering-9th-Edition-by-Ian-Sommerville.pdf) read Chapter 6 to learn more about Kruchten 4+1 view model.
+*Note: read [Chapter 6](https://engineering.futureuniversity.com/BOOKS%20FOR%20IT/Software-Engineering-9th-Edition-by-Ian-Sommerville.pdf) to learn more about Kruchten 4+1 view model.

 ## What are Diagrams?